-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Relocation of protected plant species if disturbance cannot be avoided.
-Community Dust creation due to drilling activities Impacts of public health and visibility, and Impact on fauna and flora Direct Local Temporary Reversible Likely Low Minor Minor (3) Avoid off-road driving Selected drilling method to prevent dust Low (2) Community and environment Noise generation through the use of airborne equipment - Drilling operations, - Vehicle movements Short-term increase in noise levels heard by farmers (disruption) - Direct - Local - Temporary - Reversible - Likely Low Negligible Low (2) Correspond with wildlife authorities and ensure minimal noise pollution especially after sunset or before sunrise.
-If aerial equipment is to be used ensure permits are obtained from MET prior to use.
-A detailed assessment is not required, however, due to the uncertainty surrounding the risk of affecting sensitive receptors due to the increase in noise levels, further investigation was deemed necessary.
-Low (1)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Relocation of protected plant species if disturbance cannot be avoided.
+Community Dust creation due to drilling activities Impacts of public health and visibility, and Impact on fauna and flora DirectLocalTemporaryReversibleLikely Low Minor Minor (3) Avoid off-road driving Selected drilling method to prevent dust Low (2) Community and environment Noise generation through the use of airborne equipment - Drilling operations, - Vehicle movements - Short-term increase in noise levels heard by farmers (disruption) - Direct - Local - Temporary - Reversible - Likely Low Negligible Minor (3) Correspond with wildlife authorities and ensure minimal noise pollution especially after sunset or before sunrise If aerial equipment is to be used ensure permits are obtained from MET prior to use Constant communication with neighbours A detailed assessment is not required, however, due to the uncertainty surrounding the risk of affecting sensitive receptors due to the increase in noise levels, further investigation was deemed necessary Minor (3)

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Stakeholders / Tourists Visual impact from drill rigs, equipment Eyesore due to poor housekeeping Change in landscape Obscuring views Direct Local Short-term Reversible Certain Low Minor Minor (3) Avoid setting up exploration sites on tourists' routes If it can't be avoided, ensure the site is minimal, clean and maintain to exceptional housekeeping standards.
-Minor (3) Topography and landscape Creation of new tracks and roads - Presence of equipment and possibly campsites Environmental disturbance Loss of flora and fauna Disturbance of migratory animals in the area Changes to views (people's perception), and Changes to the local landscape Direct Local Short-term Reversible Likely Medium Moderate Moderate (6) Make use of existing tracks if available When developing a new track from an existing road ensure the junction is discreet but is also safe Avoid creating new access tracks on visible game tracks Monitor the condition of the track before, during, and after use Do not needlessly remove vegetation from either side of the road Rehabilitate tracks after use.
-Short-term duration for the presence of equipment, which shall move frequently and shall not result in long-term effects, Low (2)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Stakeholders / Tourists Visual impact from drill rigs, equipment Eyesore due to poor housekeepingChange in landscapeObscuring views DirectLocalShort-termReversibleCertain Low Minor Minor (3) Avoid setting up exploration sites on tourists' routes If it can't be avoided, ensure the site is minimal, clean and maintain to exceptional housekeeping standards.
+Minor (3) Topography and landscape - Creation of new tracks and roads - Presence of equipment and possibly campsites Environmental disturbance Loss of flora and fauna Disturbance of migratory animals in the area Changes to views (people's perception), and Changes to the local landscape - Direct - Local - Short-term - Reversible - Likely Medium Moderate Moderate (6) Make use of existing tracks if available When developing a new track from an existing road ensure the junction is discreet but is also safe Avoid creating new access tracks on visible game tracks Monitor the condition of the track before, during, and after use Do not needlessly remove vegetation from either side of the road Rehabilitate tracks after use.
+Short-term duration for the presence of equipment, which shall move frequently and shall not result in long-term effects, and Low (2)

-RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRI PTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUD E OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION and - With the mitigation and management measures listed in the EMP, these effects would be minimised and no likely significant affect anticipated.
-Heritage Exploration can encounter and if not managed destroy heritage remains Direct and indirect impacts to cultural resources Impact on view shed /landscape surrounding heritage features Direct On site Long-term Irreversible Unlikely High Major Major (12) If discovery of unearthed archaeological remains is to be uncovered, the following measures (chance find procedure) shall be applied: Works to cease, area to be demarcated with appropriate tape by the site supervisor, and the Site Manger to be informed Site Manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary If work cannot proceed without damage to findings, Site Manager is to inform the Environmental Manager who will get in touch with an archaeologist for advice Archaeological specialist is to Minor (4)
+RECEPTOR DESCRIPTION OF ACTIVITY DESCRIPTION OF POTENTIAL IMPACT/S EFFECT/DESCRIPT ION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION With the mitigation and management measures listed in the EMP, these effects would be minimised and no likely significant affect anticipated.
+Heritage Exploration can encounter and if not managed destroy heritage remains Direct and indirect impacts to cultural resources Impact on view shed /landscape surrounding heritage features - Direct - On site - Long-term - Irreversible - Unlikely High Major Major (12) If discovery of unearthed archaeological remains is to be uncovered, the following measures (chance find procedure) shall be applied: - Works to cease, area to be demarcated with appropriate tape by the site supervisor, and the Site Manger to be informed - Site Manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary - If work cannot proceed without damage to findings, Site Manager is to inform the Environmental Manager who will get in touch with an archaeologist for advice - Archaeological specialist is to evaluate the significance of the remains and identify appropriate action, for example, record and Minor (4)